Combination Vaccine for Hepatitis A and B

 Twinrix should not be given to people who are allergic to the contents of the vaccine.

-To be most effective before travel, two doses need to be given before departure.
-If only one dose can be given, consider having the individual hepatitis A vaccine instead of one shot of combination vaccine.
-It may provide better protection against hepatitis A.1
+To get the best protection before travel, you need 2 doses of Twinrix before departure.
+But if you can get only 1 dose, consider getting just the hepatitis A vaccine instead of 1 shot of combination vaccine.
+It may provide better protection against hepatitis A.

 eMedicineHealth Medical Reference from Healthwise